pengqiannan/LD/README.md

 # LD
-A metabolic modeling pipeline, which could simulate the performances of different microbiomes.
+A newly developed metabolic modeling pipeline, which could simulate the performances of different microbiomes.

 Main function: